9160476108/hbilen.github.io/vacancies/index.md

 **Requirements:** Applicants should have/be:

 - PhD in Computer Vision, Machine Learning, or closely related area
-- Publications in the top computer vision and/or machine learning conferences and journals
+- Publications in the top computer vision (CVPR, ICCV, ECCV) and/or machine learning conferences (NIPS, ICML, ICLR) and journals (PAMI, IJCV)
+- Very good programming skills in a deep learning library (e.g. PyTorch, TensorFlow, Caffe)
 - Highly motivated and willing to work with PhD students
 - Proficient in English, both written and spoken